Algebras and varieties: Abstract

 \section{Abstract}

-In this paper we introduce new affine algebraic varieties whose points correspond to quotients of paths algebras.
+In this paper we introduce new affine algebraic varieties whose points correspond to associative algebras.
 We show that the algebras within a variety share many important homological properties.
-The case of finite dimensional algebras as well as that of graded algebras arise as classes of subvarieties of the varieties we define.
+In particular, any two algebras in the same variety have the same dimension.
+The case of finite dimensional algebras as well as that of graded algebras arise as subvarieties of the varieties we define.
+As an application we show that for algebras of global dimension two over the complex numbers, any algebra in the variety continuously deforms to a monomial algebra.